0xWiIIiam/subdomain-enumerator/README.md

 # Subdomain Enumerator

-A  Python program that enumerates subdomains against a wordlist.
+A  Python program that enumerates subdomains against a SecList wordlist.

 ## Features
 - Supports both `http` and `https` protocols.